leroy-merlin-br/jquery-creditcard-identify/readme.md

 # jQuery Credit Card Identify

-An plugin to identify typed credit cards easy and light
+A plugin to identify typed credit cards easy and light

 # How to use